The Keys to the Crucial Element of Screenwriting

 - If the MC is change and the outcome is failure, the MC crucial element is the same as the MC solution.

-- If the MC is steadfast and the growth is stop, the MC crucial element is the same as the MC Symptom.
+- If the MC is steadfast and the growth is stop, the MC crucial element is the same as the MC Focus.

 - If the MC is steadfast and the growth is start, the MC crucial element is the same as the MC Response.

-The Impact Character Crucial Element is the counterpart to the Main Character’s Crucial Element (i.e., if the MC has the Problem element, then the IC has the Solution element, and so on).
+The Influence Character Crucial Element is the counterpart to the Main Character’s Crucial Element (i.e., if the MC has the Problem element, then the IC has the Solution element, and so on).

 As mentioned several times in the past, this author respectively bows down before the awesome theory comprehension skills of one Armando Saldana Mora.
 At the turn of the last century, when I was struggling the most with this material, Armando’s posts on the Dramatica Mailing List were always a firestorm of inspiration for me.
 I found them so revelatory that I saved each and everyone to my hard drive.